-WSIPP's mental health model is driven by a set of parameters describing various aspects of each disorder's epidemiology and linked relationships with other outcomes.
-In addition, there are several other input parameters used in the mental health model that are general to WSIPP's overall benefit-cost model, and these are discussed elsewhere in this chapter.
-In the following sections, the sources for the parameters and the computational routines are described.
+WSIPP's mental health model is driven by parameters describing various aspects of each disorder's epidemiology and linked relationships with other outcomes.
+In addition, several other input parameters used in the mental health model are general to WSIPP's overall benefit-cost model, which are discussed elsewhere in this chapter.
+The following sections describe the sources for the parameters and the computational routines.